Eataly: Expansion

-In July 2016, Eataly announced a downtown New York City location at the World Trade Center.
+In July 2016, Eataly announced a Downtown Manhattan location at the World Trade Center.

 In November 2016, a 45,000-square-foot Eataly location opened in the Boston Prudential Center, replacing an existing food court after extensive renovations.

-In October 2017 Eataly Century City location opened at the newly remodeled $1-billion Westfield Century City Mall in Los Angeles County.
+In October 2017, Eataly Century City location opened at the newly remodeled $1-billion Westfield Century City Mall in Los Angeles County.
 Covering 67,000 square feet, Eataly L.A. surpassed Eataly Chicago to become the largest Eataly in the United States.

 On February 17, 2018, Eataly opened its 40th location in Stockholm, Sweden.
 The operation occupies 32,300 square feet in a former movie theater in the heart of Stockholm's shopping district.

 In April 2019, Eataly opened its first location in Paris, France.
-It is located in the center of the French capital in the Marais neighborough, between the Place des Émeutes-de-Stonewall (Stonewall Riots square) and the rue Sainte-Croix-de-la-Bretonnerie, in Le Marais (4th arrondissement).
+It is located in the center of the French capital in the Marais neighborhood, between the Place des Émeutes-de-Stonewall (Stonewall Riots square) and the rue Sainte-Croix-de-la-Bretonnerie, in Le Marais (4th arrondissement).

+The autumn of 2019 saw Guerra depart Eataly for an executive leadership position at LVMH.
+Guerra's replacement was Nicola Farinetti, son of founder Oscar Farinetti.

 On November 13, 2019, Eataly opened a 50,000-square-foot store in Toronto, Canada in the Manulife Centre on Bloor Street.

+On December 9, 2020, Early opened a 48,000-square-foot store in Dallas, Texas at NorthPark Center.

+Eataly announced the dissolution of its franchise in Moscow due to the Russian military invasion of Ukraine on 30 March 2022.

-In September 2022, the UK investment firm Investindustrial VII LP became Eataly's main shareholder by acquiring 52% of its shares for 200 million euros.
+In September 2022, the UK investment firm Investindustrial VII LP became Eataly's owner by acquiring a majority 52% of its shares for 200 million euros.

+On November 2, 2023, Eataly opened its second Toronto location at Sherway Gardens shopping mall with 25,000 square feet of space.
+On May 30, 2024, it opened its third Toronto location at Shops at Don Mills with 9,800 square feet.
+A fourth Toronto location is expected to open in 2025 at the Eaton Centre.

+Eataly severed ties with its São Paulo store in December 2023.
+The franchise holder continued to operate the store without permission until August 2025 when a court order closed the branch.

 Name

-The name Eataly was coined by Celestino Ciocca, a brand strategy consultant who has worked for Texas Instruments as well as Ernst & Young.
+The name Eataly was coined by Celestino Ciocca, a brand strategy consultant who has worked for Texas Instruments and Ernst & Young.
 He first registered Eataly as a domain name on February 23, 2000, and as a trademark in June 2000.
 Ciocca sold (by his family company) all his rights to the name to Natale Farinetti on February 3, 2004, by public deed repertorio n° 96538 – raccolta n° 11510.

-Other than the obvious portmanteau of 'Eat' and 'Italy', the 'aly' part of the name is suggestive of an alley, with many food stalls.
+Animal welfare

+In 2022, Eataly signed the European Chicken Commitment (ECC), thereby committing to implement several improvements in chicken living standards and humane slaughter practices by 2026.

 Controversy

-Mario Batali, previously involved with Eataly, is no longer attached to the company following his sexual misconduct allegations.
+Mario Batali, previously a minority owner and founder of Eataly, is now no longer attached to the company following his sexual misconduct allegations.
 Eataly pulled all products bearing his likeness two days after the allegations surfaced in 2017.